-Resources are open to all regardless of insurance unless noted.
+Resources are open to all, regardless of insurance, unless noted.

-Ways to Connect with Behavioral Health Specialists
+Ways to Connect with Behavioral Health Care

-- Reach out to your provider and ask for a referral on MyChart (or your organization's clinic portal) or by calling the clinic. - Go to Deancare.com/find-a-doctor and enter 'behavioral health services' for the specialty - Call the Customer Care Center listed on your member card and ask about in-network behavioral health specialists (or contact your insurance company if you're not a Dean Health Plan member).
+- Make an appointment with your primary care provider-they are trained to be able to help most people with mood problems like anxiety or depression. - Reach out to your provider and ask for a referral to a behavioral health specialist on MyChart (or your organization's clinic portal) or by calling the clinic. - Go to deancare.com/find-a-doctor and enter 'behavioral health services' for the specialty. - Call the Customer Care Center listed on your member card and ask about in-network behavioral health specialists (or contact your insurance company if you're not a Dean Health Plan member).